YosefHershberg/culinary_gpt_server/README.md

 ## Description

 This is a Node.js Express server application built with TypeScript that generates recipes using the OpenAI API.
-It uses MongoDB as the database and Clerk for authentication.
+It uses MongoDB as the main database, firebase for image storage, zod for validation and Clerk for authentication.
 The project follows a clean, scalable, object-oriented, and layered architecture.

 ## Features